mayurnayak1705/Amazon_Scraper/readme.txt

 5.input the search term of the data you want to scrape from amazon.

 #here the scraper is the name of the spider and it stores the result in csv file.
-#one file is already present in the spiders directory.
+#one file is already present in the spiders directory...